-Johnny Depp’s Son Is Fine, Says Source – 16-Year-Old Jack Was Rumored To Have ‘Serious Health Problems’
+Johnny Depp’s Son Is Fine, Says Source: 16-Year-Old Jack Was Rumored To Have ‘Serious Health Problems’

 “Unfortunately, Vanessa Paradis was not able to join us tonight, she had to be absent because of her son’s serious health problems.”

 As of this writing, a couple of things are unclear.
 The first is whether or not Jack was ever sick at all: one source notes that he isn’t sick, but doesn’t confirm or deny that he was sick.
-Another source says the young lad was seen walking around Paris with a female friend and “looking much better,” suggesting that he was sick but is on the mend.
+Another source says the young Depp was seen walking around Paris with a female friend and “looking much better,” suggesting that he was sick, but is on the mend.
 If he was sick, it’s not clear what was ailing him or how seriously ill he was.

 Get to know Jack Depp!https://t.co/rT4oWGDSs0